nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Get the metadata for multiple token types.
 Accepts a list of `token_id`s and a callback contract `token_descriptor_view` which accepts a list of `token_descriptor_response` records.

+FA2 token amounts are represented by natural numbers (`nat`) and their **granularity** (the smallest amount oif tokens which may be minted, burned or transferred) is always 1.

+`decimals` is the number of digits to use after the decimal point when displaying the token amounts.
+If 0, the asset is not divisible.
+Decimals are used for display purpose only and MUST NOT affect transfer operation.

 #### `permissions_descriptor`